Cerebral Palsy Walkers, Canes, and Standers

 Where to Buy Walkers, Canes, and Stands

-Walkers, canes, and stands are generally sold online from specialty retailers or in stores that carry mobility devices.
+Walkers, canes, and standers are generally sold online from specialty retailers or in stores that carry mobility devices.
 Your child must first be evaluated prior to purchase.
 If you need assistance choosing the mobility aid, a physical therapist, occupational therapist, and/or an orthopedic surgeon should be able to assist you.
-Inquire with your physician about getting a referral.
+Inquire with your health care providers about getting a referral.
 If you have any questions or need assistance, feel free to contact us.